wdfox/DevOpsWithAPIM/README.md

         creds: ${{ secrets.AZURE_RBAC_CREDENTIALS }}
 ```

-5. Change variable values in env: section according to your function app.
+5. Change variable values in env: section according to your function app if setup there
-Commit and push your project to GitHub repository, you should see a new GitHub workflow initiated in Actions tab.

 ## Setup and run

 ### Preqs